A Sufficient Statistic for Influence in Structured Multiagent Environments

 \subsubsection{Sufficient Information to Predict Influences: D-Separating Sets}

 If agent~$i$ would in advance know the value of its influence sources at different time steps, it could easily compute its best response by making use of only this knowledge and its local model.
+For instance, if in the \<housesearch> example of \fig\ref{fig:LFM-housesearch--no-intrastage}\vpageref{fig:LFM-housesearch--no-intrastage}, we would in advance perfectly know the location of agent~1 at each timestep and thus know the sequence of values for $\argsAT l{1}{\ts}$, we could decouple the local problem by just looking at the appropriate slices of the CPT of $\argsT{f}{\ts}$.

 Of course, this is in general not possible, since the influence sources are random variables.
 However, the influence exerted on agent~$i$ can be captured if we know the probability distribution over their values.
 That is, in order to predict the probability of some $\mfnAT i{\ts+1}$ (i.e., an influence destination) agent~$i$ only cares about the following marginal probability

 where the dots ($\ldots$) indicate any information that agent~$i$ needs to predict the probability of the values of the influence sources as accurately as possible.
 Moreover, since these probabilities will be used to plan a best response, correlations between influence sources and local states are important.
 This unfortunately means that in general, we might need to condition $\Pr(\ifsAT i{\ts+1}|...)$ on the entire history of actions, observations and and local states.